Nuremberg Community Players

 Picture

-It was with great sorrow we announce the passing of our oldest member Emerson Lindenmuth.
+It is with great sorrow we announce the passing of our oldest member Emerson Lindenmuth.

 Emerson C. Lindenmuth, 92, of Nuremberg, passed away Sunday morning, July 31, 2022 at Lehigh Valley Hospital - Hazleton, following a short illness.